explooosion/browndust-share/README.md

 1. Select the mercenary list, and click the formation.
 Or just drag and drop.
 2. Drag the mercenary in the grid to change the position.
-3. Right click to setup mercenary level.
+3. Right click can set skill enhancement level.
 4. Double click to remove the mercenary from the grid.
 5. Click [turnorder] to setup priority.
 6. Click [download] to get image or [copylink] get share link.